Western Illinois Leathernecks: Athletic facilities

-Western Illinois Leathernecks traditions
+Western Illinois traditions

 Western Loyalty

 The name of the "official" Alma Mater for Western Illinois University is "Western Loyalty".

 We're Marching On

 The name of the "official" fight song for Western Illinois University is "We're Marching On".

 Western Illinois University Marching Leathernecks

 The "Western Illinois University Marching Leathernecks" is the marching band which represents Western Illinois University in Macomb, Illinois.

 Rocky the Bulldog

 "Rocky the Bulldog" is the costumed athletics mascot for the Western Illinois Leathernecks.
+He first appeared in 1959.

 Colonel Rock

 "Colonel Rock" is the live athletics mascot for the Western Illinois Leathernecks.

 Western Illinois Cheerleaders

 The "Western Illinois Cheerleaders" are the co-ed cheerleading squad for the Western Illinois Leathernecks.